Aliases for SPTLC2 Gene

-SPTLC2 (Serine Palmitoyltransferase, Long Chain Base Subunit 2) is a Protein Coding gene.
-Diseases associated with SPTLC2 include neuropathy, hereditary sensory and autonomic, type ic and hereditary sensory neuropathy.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include pyridoxal phosphate binding and serine C-palmitoyltransferase activity.
+SPTLC2 (Serine Palmitoyltransferase Long Chain Base Subunit 2) is a Protein Coding gene.
+Diseases associated with SPTLC2 include Neuropathy, Hereditary Sensory And Autonomic, Type Ic and Hereditary Sensory And Autonomic Neuropathy Type 1.
+Among its related pathways are Sphingolipid signaling pathway and Sphingolipid metabolism.
+Gene Ontology (GO) annotations related to this gene include pyridoxal phosphate binding and serine C-palmitoyltransferase activity.
 An important paralog of this gene is SPTLC3.

 Serine palmitoyltransferase (SPT).
 The heterodimer formed with LCB1/SPTLC1 constitutes the catalytic core.
 The composition of the serine palmitoyltransferase (SPT) complex determines the substrate preference.
 The SPTLC1-SPTLC2-SPTSSA complex shows a strong preference for C16-CoA substrate, while the SPTLC1-SPTLC2-SPTSSB complex displays a preference for C18-CoA substrate.
 Plays an important role in de novo sphyngolipid biosynthesis which is crucial for adipogenesis (By similarity).